 Truthfully, cuckolding is a fetish like any other.
 Unfortunately, due to the painful, heartbreaking nature of the concept, many people cannot understand why anyone would get aroused by cuckolding.
 Cuckold psychology is confusing to consider.

 Cuckold psychology – the psychology behind the cuckold fetish – is a much larger topic than can fit into one article.
-This whole website is dedicated to that purpose!
+This whole website is dedicated to that purpose, including a whole online course on changing your cuckold fetish!
 So, here’s a short summary.

 Cuckold Psychology – The Psychology Of The Cuckold Fantasy, Explained